Galaxy growth by merging in the nearby universe: INTRODUCTION

+The galaxy mergers may play an important role in the evolution of the galaxies.
+In the color-magnitude space, galaxies are separated into two distinct regions: \textsl{(1)}~the `red sequence': the `early-type', red galaxies ; \textsl{(2)}~the `blue cloud' or `blue sequence': the `late-type', blue galaxies with strong ongoing star formation \citep{Strateva01a, Blanton03b}.
+Some recent studies in the high-redshift ($z \sim 1$) universe find that the early-type galaxy population is growing over time \citep{bell04a, willmer05a, blanton06a, brown07a, faber07a, Zhu11a}, which is also found at very high ($z \sim 2$) redshift \citep{Daddi05a, Trujillo07a, Longhetti07a, Toft07a, conselice07a, Cimatti08a, vanDokkum08a, Saracco09a}.
+In numerical simulations, some studies show us that major mergers of intermediate-stellar-mass late-type galaxies maybe play an important role in the growth of the intermediate-stellar-mass early type galaxies \citep{barnes96a,naab03a}.
+However, the massive early type galaxies may grow in a different way \citep{naab03a}.
+Some recent studies show us that `dry mergers' - the mergers between early-type galaxies - might play an important role in the growth of massive early-type galaxies \citep{bell06b, van Dokkum05a, Masjedi08a}.

+There are a lot of studies that estimate the merger rate among galaxies.
+These studies can be separated into two general categories.
+The studies in the first category count the `pre-merger' close pairs and convert the `pre-merger' pairs to a merger rate \citep[\eg,][]{zepf89a, carlberg94a, carlberg00a, carlberg00b, patton97a, patton00a, van Dokkum99a, lin04a, bell05a, bell06a, kartaltepe07a, Masjedi06a, Masjedi08a, Patton08a, kitzbichler08a, Bundy09a, De Propris07a, Lin08a, de Ravel09a, De Propris10a, Robaina10a}.
+The studies in the second category count the `post-merger' galaxies which have recently experienced at least one merger event.
+These `post-merger' galaxies are chosen by some observable special properties caused by merging.
+An example might be by star formation indicators of `post-merger' galaxies \citep{quintero04a} or by morphological signatures caused by merger events \citep{abraham96a, conselice03a, van Dokkum05a, lotz06a, De Propris07a, Lotz08a, Conselice09a}.

+Our work builds on the earlier works of \cite{Masjedi06a, Masjedi08a}, which have found previously that luminous red galaxies (LRGs) are growing on average by less than 2 $\hpercentGyr$ from merger activity at redshifts $0.16 < z < 0.30$ \citep{Masjedi08a}.
+In this paper, we consider both red and blue galaxies.
+We use the previous technique for measuring the close pairs \citep{Masjedi08a} on NYU VAGC Spectroscopic Sample and SDSS Imaging Sample, and extend this type of analysis beyond luminous red galaxies (LRGs) to a wide range of galaxies in both stellar mass and color.

-The primary uncertainty in turning a deprojected three-dimensional cross-correlation function at small scales into a merger rate is in estimating the mean time for two galaxies to merge as a function of galaxy masses and separation.
+The primary uncertainty in turning a deprojected three-dimensional cross-correlation function at small scales into a merger rate is in estimating the mean time for two galaxies to merge as a function of stellar mass and separation.
 There are different estimates of merger timescale: free-fall time, orbital time, and dynamical friction time (\eg, \citealt{Binney87a, Boylan-Kolchin07a, conroy07a, kitzbichler08a, Bundy09a, Loz10a}).
-In this paper, we will use an approximation to the dynamical friction time as our standard estimate.
-In addition, we will use an orbital time for comparison.
-Even the (longer) dynamical friction time is likely to be an under-estimate of the mean merger time, because some close pairs will not merge at all.
+In this paper, we will use an approximation to the two kinds of merger times under the assumption of \cite{kitzbichler08a} and \cite{Binney87a} as our standard estimate.
+Both of these times are likely to be an under-estimate of the mean merger time, because some close pairs will not merge at all.
 Any under-estimate of the merger time leads to an over-estimate of the growth rate.